 RELATIONSHIP WITH BOARD

-To serve as the Executive Officer of a Board of Education, executing and implementing its policies and directives in coordination with those of the Office of Catholic Education.
+To serve as the Executive Officer of a Board of Education, executing and implementing its policies and directives in coordination with those of the Catholic Schools Department.

-To report regularly to the Board regarding the implementation of diocesan/local policies, curriculum development, evaluation, and school concerns.
+To report regularly to the Board regarding implementation of diocesan/local policies, curriculum development, evaluation and school concerns.